PROFILE

 President, Consultant — August 2008 to Present

-- Provides consulting, speaking, and mediation services to public and private entities regarding titles II and III of the ADA and other disability rights laws
+- Provides consulting, speaking, and compliance assessment services to public and private entities regarding titles II and III of the ADA and other disability rights laws

 - Assists with self-evaluations, transition plans, barrier removal plans, investigations, and litigation